 Do you take expensive supplements for joint pain or arthritis?

-Simply adding homemade stock on a frequent basis to your diet will do your cartilage, tendons, and joints a world of good as stock also contains collagen, chondroitin sulphates and glucosamine.
+Simply adding homemade stock on a frequent basis to your diet will do your cartilage, tendons, and joints a world of good as stock also contains collagen, chondroitin sulfates, and glucosamine.

 With homemade stock such a critical food to health, it is important to make it correctly.
 One sign that you have indeed performed the task well is that your stock gels beautifully once it is chilled in the refrigerator.

-If you find that your stock consistently does not gel, here are the 5 typical reasons why as described by Monica Corrado, MA, CNC and author of the blog Simply Being Well.
+If you find that your stock won’t gel most of the time, here are the 5 typical reasons why as described by Monica Corrado, MA, CNC, and author of the blog Simply Being Well.
 Monica teaches cooking classes and does consultations, so be sure to check her website for this information if you could use some coaching.

 - The stock did not roll long enough.
 Once you get that perfect simmer or “roll” going, be sure that chicken stock rolls for 6-24 hours and beef stock for 12-50 hours.
 Less than that will likely not draw enough gelatin into the stock from the bones.

 - Not enough of the right kind of bones were used that yield gelatin.
 To get the right mix of bones that yield gelatin versus other types of bones that add flavor and color, make sure you use one of the following methods: 1 whole, free-range layer hen with neck and wings cut up, 3-4 lbs of boney chicken parts which includes a combo of necks, backs, and wings, OR the picked carcass of 2 meat chickens.
 For beef stock, use about 7 lbs bones total (4 lbs of boney bones and 3 lbs of meaty bones).